pengziliu/cas-server/README.md

 ```

 ## Windows Build

-If you are building on windows, try build.cmd instead of build.sh.
+If you are building on windows, try `build.cmd` instead of `build.sh`.
 Arguments are similar but for usage, run:

 ```
 build.cmd help